-I’m sure you know that if you want to achieve great results (whether it’s a test, an exam, an art project or something else), good preparation is the key.
-Photo shoots are no different and for us – ladies, it’s even more important because we want to look our best, especially that we have a huge range of available tools to achieve that.
-After all, we don’t have our photos done professionally very often so it is worth putting a little bit more effort into the process.
-To make your experience easier, I always suggest having your makeup done by a makeup artist (just ask your photographer), but if you prefer doing it yourself, below are some tips that will help you to look and feel your best during a boudoir or beauty shoot.
+I’m sure you know that if you want to achieve great results (whether it’s a test, an exam, an art project or something else), good preparation is key!
+Photo shoots are no different, and for us – ladies – it’s even more important because we always want to look our best.
+After all, we don’t have our photos done professionally very often so it’s worth making a little bit more effort for the occasion.
+To make your experience easier, I always suggest having your makeup done by a makeup artist (just ask your photographer for recommendations or they might be able to find one for the shoot), but if you prefer doing it yourself, below are some tips which will help you to look and feel your best during your photo session.

 1. Apply your makeup in natural light.
 Indoor lighting can alter the appearance of your makeup, causing you to apply it too heavily, although you can get away with a little bit more makeup than you would normally use.
 Be sure to experiment beforehand to find the right balance because too much foundation can emphasise your wrinkles making you look older than you really are.
 This is important if your shoot will take place during daytime and no flash will be used.